 His invention earned him a spot into the National Inventors Hall of Fame in September 2000.

-His charitable nature is a clear indication that he abides by the teachings of Freemasonry, which emphasizes the importance of looking after and helping our neighbors.
+His charitable nature clearly indicates that he abides by the teachings of Freemasonry, which emphasize the importance of caring for and helping our neighbors.

 Prince Philip, Duke of Edinburgh

-Prince Philip was initiated into the Navy Lodge No 2612 London, England in 1952.
-Up to date, he still is a dues-paying member of the lodge.
+Prince Philip was initiated into the Navy Lodge No 2612 London, England, in 1952.

 Even though he wasn’t actively involved in Masonic activities, his dedication and devotion to the brotherhood were pure and worldwide recognized.